AdobeDocs/analytics.en/help/implement/js-implementation/plugins/pagevisibility.md

     * **Average Page Hidden Seconds** ((Total Page Seconds - Total Page Visibility Seconds)/Total Page Visibility Instances)

 * Due to the way the plug-in rounds up the seconds, there can be a 1-2 second difference between the total page visibility seconds and total seconds, with total seconds being higher.
 (To be resolved in a future update)
 * Using the getVisitStart plug-in should account for visitors that have a new visit start after a period of 30+ minutes of inactivity.
-This is not working as designed; however, there will likely be a workaround when we incorporate the “total active seconds” in a future iteration of the plug-in.
+This is not working as designed; however, there will likely be a workaround when we incorporate the "total active seconds" in a future iteration of the plug-in.

 ## Frequently Asked Questions {#section_1ED9391D3BAA4208817F0DF69ABBB25E}